 Don’t be fooled into thinking this is one of “those” pies, requiring homemade crust, perfectly ripe fruit, or twenty years in your grandmother’s kitchen.

-This pie shimmies to the top of my favorites list because it doesn't ask you to make homemade crust in order for it to be delicious.
-Grab a Pillsbury pie crust (skip the store brands), and don't look back.
+This pie shimmies to the top of my favorites list because it doesn’t ask you to make homemade crust in order for it to be delicious.
+If you’re not in the mood for homemade crust, grab a Pillsbury pie crust (skip the store brands), and don’t look back.
 Homemade pie dough is beautiful, but sometimes we can manage without.

 This pie performs wonderfully with frozen fruit, just make sure you thaw it first.
 Frozen sliced rhubarb, which is available at some grocery stores, gives you the ability to make this pie in the hight of summer, or consider it a year-round option.

 As for assembly, crust is topped with filling, which is topped with a crumbly mixture of oats and butter and brown sugar.
 The entire things only gets better and more beautiful as it bakes, and there is a certain unkempt quality about it that is rustic and charming, requiring no fussing from you other than waiting for it to cool a bit before you dive in.